The Great Tomb: Supreme Beings | Nazarick NPCs | Various Monsters and Creatures Used by Nazarick

-- Freak Out!: Once she realizes Momonga is a lich who completely outclassed her, and that he intended to crush her to death in his arms, she reacted with fury and panic.
+- Freak Out: Once she realizes Ainz is a lich who completely outclassed her, and that he intended to crush her to death in his arms, she reacted with fury and panic.
 While her reaction was understandable, it was a well-earned execution.

-- Freudian Excuse: Briefly discussed as she slays an information broker; ultimately averted as a pile of lies, she just likes killing.
+- Freudian Excuse: Briefly discussed as she slays a worker; ultimately averted as a pile of lies, she just likes killing.